 - The vet may also undo the twisting during surgery, but this decision varies from one case to another.
 Intravenous fluids are also introduced during this phase.

 The dog is usually expected to remain in the clinic for 48 hours.
-The patient needs to be medically supervised as there is a possibility that toxins released by the affected tissues may lead to various fatal complications.
+He needs to be medically supervised as there is a possibility that toxins released by the affected tissues may lead to various fatal complications.
 Heart failure may also occur up to 72 hours after treatment.

-To this day, it is still not clear why dog bloat occurs.
-As such, the following preventive measures are the best ways to avoid this problem, especially for dogs that already had bloat:
+To this day, it is still not clear why bloat in dogs occurs.
+As such, the following preventive measures are the best ways to avoid this problem, especially for dogs that already experienced bloat:

 - Do not feed your dog straight after exercise; wait for one hour before feeding.